PratikNandan/Samsung-Sages_57/README.md

 ## Technology Stack
-List and provide a brief overview of the technologies used in the project.
+List  of the technologies used in the project.

 - Node.js
 - Other libraries/modules